ZAPtronCoder/RANDOM-STUPID-IDEAS/Syndictive/SYN Iron's update.md

     - Would include basic spells, with no defined theme.
 (Fireball, bolt, dash, whatnot.
 Just whatever basic spells.)
     - Replaces *Evocation*.
   - *Esoteric*, would classify more ***Malum*** oriented spells, dark magics, etc.
     - Would include more powerful and dark oriented spells, with the theme of ***Malum***.
-(Ether flame, telekinesis, teleport, probably portal, maybe some powerful blast [Biden Blast??!?!!!1!?!].)
+(Ether something, telekinesis, teleport, probably portal, maybe some powerful blast [Biden Blast??!?!!!1!?!].)
     - Replaces *Ender*.
   - *Hallowed*, would classify more support oriented spells.
     - Would include more supportive and weak spells, aside from smites and whatnot.
 (Heal aura, holy smite, whatever I can think of.)